 6. What happened to EU exports to Russia on the day when the measures entered into force, if they were not caught under the Sanctions Regulation?
+Last update: 16 March 2022

 If the items are not covered by the Sanctions Regulation, they may be sold, supplied, transferred or exported to Russia without restrictions and the related provision of technical and financial assistance may continue.
 This is without prejudice to any other trade restrictions that might be in place under other provisions of the Regulation or under other regulations.